 Piano Lessons

 Tuition is given in the necessary skills needed to become a competent pianist and to enjoy playing.
 Instruction is given in all aspects of technique and interpretation.
 Pianists work from established tutor books and other supplementary materials under tutorial guidance to provide a rich learning musical experience, working at a pace that is comfortable for them.
 Tuition in music theory is given, as this enables pianists to read and write music with fluency, accuracy, familiarity, and with understanding.
-Examinations are available in both practical and theoretical subjects for those who require them and these are creative goals.
+Examinations are available in both practical and theory for those who require them and these are creative goals.
 For pianists, these consist of eight graded exams (Grades 1 – 8) followed by the diplomas of the accredited examination boards of The Associated Board of The Royal Schools of Music, Trinity College London and The London College of Music.
-All these examinations can be taken under Michael’s experienced tutelage with excellent results.
+Examinations can be taken under Michael’s experienced tutelage with excellent results.
 Exams, however, are not compulsory and students are encouraged to blossom and flourish beyond the confines of an exam syllabus: learning simply for pleasure is always encouraged and supported, as any playing for pleasure can only come from playing with pleasure.
 Exam syllabi, while useful, are not a curriculum per se and exams will not be enjoyed or of benefit to every student.

 Playing is for pleasure, practice is for progress.
 Practising is work, but it is interesting work; learning a musical instrument takes a lot of practice and dedication: it is about learning, developing, understanding and achieving skills that you do not already have.
 Making an effort daily generally produces some good results.
 There is not enough time in the lesson to do all the practice necessary to succeed; corners cannot be cut when learning and playing the piano.
 Practice makes progress rather than perfection.